Why optional stopping can be a problem for Bayesians: Introduction

-Readers who are familiar with Bayesian theory will not be too surprised by our conclusions: It is well-known that what we call Type II and Type III priors violate the {\em likelihood principle\/} \citep{BergerWolpert1988} and/or lead to (mild) forms of {\em incoherence\/} \citep{Seidenfeld1979} and, because of the close connection between these two concepts and optional stopping, it should not be too surprising that issues arise.
+Readers who are familiar with Bayesian theory will not be too surprised by our conclusions: It is well-known that what we call Type II priors violate the {\em likelihood principle\/} \citep{BergerWolpert1988} and/or lead to (mild) forms of {\em incoherence\/} \citep{Seidenfeld1979} and, because of the close connection between these two concepts and optional stopping, it should not be too surprising that issues arise.
 Yet it is still useful to show how these issues pan out in simple computer simulations, especially given the apparently common belief that optional stopping is {\em never\/} a problem for Bayesians.
-The simulations will also serve to illustrate the difference between the subjective, pragmatic and objective views of Bayesian inference, a distinction which matters a lot and which, we feel, has been underemphasized in the psychology literature --- our simulations may in fact serve to help the reader decide what viewpoint he or she likes best. \\
+The simulations will also serve to illustrate the difference between the subjective, pragmatic and objective views of Bayesian inference, a distinction which matters a lot and which, we feel, has been underemphasized in the psychology literature --- our simulations may in fact serve to help the reader decide what viewpoint he or she likes best.

 In Section~\ref{sec:intro bayes} we explain important concepts of Bayesianism and Bayes factors.
-Section~\ref{sec:experiments} explains, repeats and extends Rouder's optional stopping simulations and shows the sense in which optional stopping is indeed not a problem for Bayesians.
+Section~\ref{sec:experiments} explains Rouder's calibration criterion and repeats and extends Rouder's illustrative experiments, showing the sense in which optional stopping is indeed not a problem for Bayesians.
 Section~\ref{sec:subj bayesian optional stopping} then contains additional simulations indicating the problems with default priors as summarized above.
 In Section~\ref{sec:other} we discuss conceptualizations of `handling optional stopping' that are different from Rouder's; this includes an explication of the purely subjective Bayesian viewpoint as well as an explication of a frequentist treatment of handling optional stopping, which only concerns sampling under the null hypothesis.
 We illustrate that some (not all!)
 Bayes factor methods can handle optional stopping in this frequentist sense.
 We conclude with a discussion of our findings in Section~\ref{sec:discussion, conclusion}.
-In the appendix we provide details about an additional simulation with discrete data that confirms our findings.